-We are committed to protecting your privacy and will handle all information we receive from you in accordance with the updated GDPR Data protection legislation.
+We are committed to protecting your privacy and will handle all information we receive from you in accordance with the UK DPA 2018 and GDPR Data protection legislation.

 - Who we are